 As the insurance industry continues to figure out how best to address the COVID-19 pandemic, user-based technology and climate change within its claims handling procedures, it will be interesting to watch how rate setting will evolve in the near future.

-The Federal Insurance Office (FIO) announced in July 2021 plans to examine the impact of non-driving factors such as a consumer’s credit history, homeownership status and others in determining personal auto insurance rates.
+The Federal Insurance Office (FIO) plans to examine the impact of non-driving factors such as a consumer’s credit history, homeownership status and others in determining personal auto insurance rates.
 Officials will also be looking into the use of big data and technology in underwriting and pricing.
 This new study comes a few months after President Biden criticized disparities in personal auto insurance pricing in a February 2021 Town Hall meeting.

 Intending to provide quantifiable information on auto insurance affordability, The FIO conducted a study in 2017 based on ZIP code-level data, finding that car insurance is generally unaffordable in 845 U.S. areas typically home to minorities and people with low-to-moderate incomes, affecting approximately 18.6 million individuals.
 In this study, “unaffordable” auto insurance costs were defined as anything more than 2% of median household income.

 In the new study, officials plan to perform a holistic analysis of the domestic personal auto insurance business.
 The Treasury Department will focus on the affordability of coverage and premium pricing disparities as well as structural shifts like the use of big data and the impacts from COVID-19 in the conduct of business.